qdzlug/ironbank-pipeline/README.md

 #### check-findings

-### generate-documentation
+### publish-artifacts

+This stage contains two jobs, `harbor` and `upload-to-s3`.

-#### generate-documentation
+#### Harbor

+Pushes built images to `registry1.dsop.io/ironbank`, as well as performing Cosign operations.
+The SBOM files, VAT response file, and Cosign signatures on the image and SBOM artifact, are all pushed to the registry in this stage.

+#### Upload Documentation to S3

-The `generate-documentation` job creates a JSON file with image digest and ID shasums for the ib-manifest.
+The `upload-documentation-to-s3` job creates a JSON file with image digest and ID shasums for the ib-manifest.
 This job also creates JSON files with scan metadata info which includes scan tool versions and commit shashums.
 Additionally this job generates csv files for the various scans and the `<image-and-pipeline-id>-justifications.xlsx` file.
+After generating the files they are uploaded to an S3 bucket for consumption by IBFE.

 Job artifacts: